 When setting the price for a particular product, you have to take into account various overhead costs.
 You have to choose the ideal price that will keep the product marketable while still generating a profit.

-However, shipping and handling is a separate cost that will vary based on where the customer is located in relation to the fulfillment provider.
+However, shipping and handling are a separate costs that will vary based on where the customer is located in relation to the fulfillment provider.
 Shipping and handling costs should offset the expenses you accrue to kit the product and send it to the consumer.
 That is why shipping and handling is billed separately.

 How to Calculate Shipping and Handling

 As mentioned above, accurately setting shipping and handling costs is a vital part of achieving success, especially as a small business.
-While you may be wondering, How much is shipping and handling? there is no simple answer.
+When it comes to how much to charge for shipping and handling, there is no simple answer.

-There are multiple factors that must be accounted for when calculating your shipping costs.
+Multiple factors must be accounted for when calculating your shipping costs.
 Failing to do so will result in reduced margins or outright profit losses.

 Delivery Time